motorcycle destinations

 End: Liberty town

 Continuing northwest, you will pass between Seymour B. Cooper Memorial Wildlife Sanctuary and Catoctin Mountain Park.
 You should be able to make out the Blue Ridge Summer Vista and Thurmont Vista from the distance as you curve around the northeastern edge of Catoctin Mountain Park.
-When you finally make it to Sabellas Ville, you will begin to loop back around.
+When you finally make it to Sabillasville, you will begin to loop back around.

 Heading southwest on Maryland Route 491, you may want to take a slight detour to head up to High Rock, a rocky overlook that is covered in colorful graffiti.
 Continuing towards Smithsburg, you will pass by Catoctin Trail Trailhead, Hagerstown Watershed, and Allenberg Orchards.